Information for New Graduate Students

 Update Your Contact Information

-In order to receive program announcements and invitations, please make sure we have your current email address and other contact information in the CD Clinic Office (Burk Hall Room 113).
+In order to receive program announcements and invitations, please make sure we have your current email address and other contact information in the CD Clinic Office (Burk Hall Room 114).
 Email the CD Clinic Office Manager Mallorie Desimone email@example.com or call 415.338.1001.
+Sign up for an SFSU email address.
+Many announcements from your instructors, the CD program, and the university will be sent to your SFSU email.
+You can set your SFSU email to forward to a preferred personal email address.

 Please register for and take the CBEST Exam in your first semester after admission.
 You must have a passing score on record prior to starting your school internship (a.k.a. student teaching).